Intrenion/Milcraft/doctrine/the-arms-of-the-future.md

 ## Practice 6: Disperse forces and concentrate effects

 **Problem**
-Concentrated formations are easy targets for modern sensors and long range weapons.
+Concentrated formations are easy targets for modern sensors and long-range weapons.

 **Action**
 Place units across a wide area and connect them so they can act together at decisive moments.